Amyh97/milestoneProject3/README.md

 -	As a frequent user I want to be able to update recipes to help improve the integrity of the data and delete any duplicate recipes.

 ## Features
 Across the website there will be a header and footer that are consistent, the footer will contain copyright information about who created the website.
 In addition it will help indicate to users that this is the bottom off the page as it is designed to be a scrolling webpage.
-The header will be relatively simple with a button-style menu, the website name and the logo (on the top left corner as per convention.
-One menu option will be a link to a page that anyone can access to an add a recipe page, a search page and the browse page (also the front page for the website) which can also be accessed through the logo.
+The header will be relatively simple with a button-style menu, the website name and the logo (on the top left corner as per convention).
+One menu option will be a link to an add a recipe page, a search page and the browse page (also the front page for the website) which can also be accessed through the logo.

 #### Home
 The landing page for this website is the browse page.
-The page is made up of cards, each card features an image, title and as button that is linked to a python function that searches by a type of recipe.
+The page is made up of cards, each card features an image, title and a button that is linked to a python function that searches by a type of recipe.
 By using cards with images it adds interest to the page and encourages users to interact with it.
 This page will provide the read part of the CRUD methods.
 ![wireframe for browse page](static/images/browse.jpg)
 #### Add recipe
 This page is accessed through one of the buttons in the header.
 This page will consist of a form, that has input types, text, text area and checkboxes.
 The users will type the name, ingredients list, method and any notes.
 Checkboxes will be used for the cuisine type, protein source, carbs type, diet and allergies.
 I have chosen to use checkboxes for these as it means that what the users add to the dataset will match the options available for the search.
 In addition it will have a button at the bottom of the form so that the users can create the data in the database once they have checked that they are happy with what they have added.
 This is where I will have the create function as part of the CRUD methods that are used when handling data.
 ![wireframe for add page](static/images/add.jpg)
 #### Search recipes
-The search page allows users to select the type of cuisine, protein source, carbs source and diet to search recipes.
-This page uses checkboxes because not only do ensure that the values match what is on the database, but also helps improve UX as site users are used to using checkboxes to select options.
+The search page allows users to select the type of cuisine, protein source, carbs source and diet to search recipes by using the Mongo .find() method.
+This page uses checkboxes because not only do they ensure that the values match what is on the database, but also helps improve UX as site users are used to using checkboxes to select options.
 By using the “getlist” method in Flask I have enabled users to search for multiple values per key.
 This also provides the read functionality from the CRUD methods.
 ![wireframe for search page](static/images/search.jpg)
 #### Update recipe
 The update page can be accessed through either the browse page or the search page.
 On both these pages users can see the cards with the recipes on when these cards are open the users can either close the card again or update the recipe.
-This update page is pre-populated with the current values so users can see the current data and update it.
+This update page is pre-populated with the current values so users can see the current data and update it using the .updateOne() method.
 In addition this page features the delete button, therefore providing both the update and delete methods from the CRUD functionality.
 ![wireframe for update page](static/images/update.jpg)
 ### Existing Features
 -	Header logo, this element will appear on every page of the website.
-By clicking on it will return the user to the search/browse page as per convention.
+By clicking on it will return the user to the home/browse page as per convention.
 -	The navigation menu will also appear on all pages, this helps users make their way round the site.
 -	A footer element of a page (and appears on every page) protects copyrights of the business.
 -	A carousel will be featured on the landing page of the site, this will pe used to draw users in by showcasing some of the recipes available on the website.
--	The Card elements on the pages provide an overview of the recipe by showing the users an image, the name and the notes about the recipe, this makes it easier for the users to digest the information.
+-	The Card elements on the pages provide an overview of the recipe by showing the users an image and the name about the recipe.
+Breaking the information down like this makes it easier for the users to digest.
 -	Forms have been used on the search, update and add pages.
-Not only is this a more user friendly way to search and input data but by using checkboxes the values on the search feature will match the values on the add page to ensure that all recipes can be found.
+Not only is this a more user friendly way to search and input data but by using checkboxes, but ensures the values on the search feature will match the values on the add page so that all recipes can be found.
 -	A tag links have been used throughout the site to link to python functions to navigate through the website.
 ### Features Left to Implement
 -   A login page for a site admin.
 From this login page the site owners would be able to update and delete recipes (and remove it from public access) to help improve the integrity of the data.
 -   Another admin feature to implement on the admin site would be to log what the users search for, this would help the site users fulfil the business goals of the site as it would help them know what popular searches are, therefore know what recipes to put in the recipe book.
 ## Technologies Used
 Although this project is written in HTML, CSS, Javascript and Python, additional technologies were used to help with the production.
--	This website has been hosted buy Heroku
+-	This website has been hosted buy [Heroku](https://signup.heroku.com/?c=70130000000NeLCAA0&gclid=Cj0KCQiA0MD_BRCTARIsADXoopaEeaocIxNG5UtKhSYyKwifURCrA--M2sjFm3FVTqgklSk-QJCKNPEaAnqSEALw_wcB)
--	I used the Gitpod IDE to write the code in.
+-	I used the [Gitpod](https://gitpod.io/workspaces/) IDE to write the code in.
--	To simplify the structure of the site I used Bootstrap
+-	To simplify the structure of the site I used [Bootstrap ](https://getbootstrap.com/)
--	Bootstap requires jQuery to implement some of the elements.
+-	Bootstap requires [jQuery](https://jquery.com/) to implement some of the elements.
 In addition I used it to help simplify traversing the DOM in my custom JavaScript
--	Google Fonts were used to help style my website.
+-	[Google Fonts](https://fonts.google.com/) were used to help style my website.
--   I used Material Design to help pick my colour scheme and find the hex codes for the colours that I used.
+-   I used [Material Design](https://material.io/resources/color/#!/?view.left=0&view.right=0) to help pick my colour scheme and find the hex codes for the colours that I used.
 Not only did it help me find the hex code for the main colour that I wanted, but it also gave the hex codes for a shade darker and lighter so that I could vary the website, while still having that consistency.
--   In order to create the best UX possible I did not want users to have to wait a long time for the browser to load large image files, so I used Tiny PNG to compress my images so the file sizes are smaller and therefore load faster.
+-   In order to create the best UX possible I did not want users to have to wait a long time for the browser to load large image files, so I used [Tiny PNG](https://tinypng.com/) to compress my images so the file sizes are smaller and therefore load faster.
--   Once I had finished coding I used this HTML Formatter to ensure that my code was properly laid out and easier to read, this site also formats CSS and JavaScript.
+-   Once I had finished coding I used this [Web Formatter](https://webformatter.com/html) to ensure that my code was properly laid out and easier to read, this site also formats CSS and JavaScript.
 -   I used the W3C validators to help test my code.
-I used the HTML validator and the CSS validator to ensure that both coding languages were correct.
+I used the [HTML validator](https://validator.w3.org/#validate_by_input) and the [CSS validator](https://jigsaw.w3.org/css-validator/#validate_by_input) to ensure that both coding languages were correct.
+-   To validate my Javascript I used [JS Hint](https://jshint.com/).
+-   I used [Extends CLass](https://extendsclass.com/python-tester.html) to validate my Python code.
 ## Testing
-!need to do once site is finished
+The first step that I took in testing my code was to use the W3C Validators for both HTML and CSS and then validated my JavaScript with JS Hint.
+In addition I used Extends Class to validate my Python code and checked the console for errors.
+Once I was sure the code was valid and correct, I moved on to testing it from a user perspective.
+First, I checked that all the internal links on the navbar went to the correct pages and the buttons on the browse cards showed the correct search.
+Once I had checked the links went to the correct location, I made sure that the Javascript on my cards worked correctly and opened and closed the recipes.
+After these had all been tested, I turned to my user stories to check that the site preformed as users would want.

+- As a user I was able to navigate the site by using an intuitive navbar that collapses into a hamburger button on smaller screens.
+- As someone who would want to work with the developer, I was able to read about work done and click on links that took me to other projects.
+- As a potential employer I was able to see a clear breakdown of work history in the timeline.
+- As someone wanting to contact the developer, I was able to connect with them on LinkedIn, GitHub and Skype by using the links in the footer provided on each page.
+- As someone thinking about working with the developer, I was able to see where they are based, contact information and a bit about them on the profile page.
+In addition I was able to see why they had decided to start this type of work.
+- As a recruiter or employer, I was able to see a PDF of the developer’s CV, which opens in a separate tab, as not to lose the main site.
+- As someone interested in working with the developer, I was not able to connect with them by filling out a form as the project was written using HTML and CSS, therefore not the JavaScript needed to add this functionality.

+After going through my user stories and checked the project suited their needs and requirements I loaded my deployed website on different devices, (mobile, laptop and iPad) as I was finding that the mobile view in Firefox developer tools did not always act the same as the phones did, but I wanted to ensure the site looked good on different size viewports.
 ## Deployment
 To deploy the project from Heroku using the Heroku Toolbelt, the following steps were taken:
 1)	Log in to Heroku and click the “new” dropdown button on the dashboard and select “create new app”